 How is my water treated?

-At the treatment plant, raw (river) water is stored in three holding ponds until required.
-In the event of flooding and dirty river water, the flow can be shut off and the plant can run on its stored capacity for 3-4 days.
+Once it reaches the plant, only the amount of water required is stored in three holding ponds until it's needed.
+Unused water returns to the river.
+When the river is in flood and dirty, the flow is shut off and the plant can run on its stored capacity for 3-4 days.

 Five sand filters are used to “polish” the water to a high degree of clarity and remove any residual floc particles.
 The filtered water is then piped to a covered clear water pond.

-Metered dosing is carried out at the clear water pond, using chlorine (disinfectant to give protection from micro-organisms which may enter the distribution system), fluoride (prevention of dental cavities in children), and lime (to raise the pH of the water making corrosion of pipes less likely).
+Metered dosing is carried out at the clear water pond, using chlorine (disinfectant to give protection from micro-organisms that may enter the distribution system), fluoride (for prevention of dental cavities in children), and lime (to raise the pH of the water making corrosion of pipes less likely).

-Council also provides fluoride-free water from a dedicated tap installed outside the Manuka Reserve in Manuka Street, Masterton.
-Details of the MDC and Opaki Water Scheme water supplies are available in the Assessment of Water and Sanitary Services 2018 (PDF, 5,585KB).
+Council provides fluoride-free water from a dedicated tap installed outside the Manuka Reserve in Manuka Street, Masterton.

 Urban Water Consents

-Until now, our summer urban water restrictions have enabled us to stay within our resource consent limits for taking water from the Waingawa River.
-We expect that future resource consents will reduce the amount of water that we can take from the river during times of low flow.
-To meet future consents, we expect we will need to install water meters on all users – scheduled for 2019-20, costed at $3.4 million and construct larger untreated water storage dams – scheduled for 2026-27, costed at $7.2 million.
-It is expected that these costs will be funded by loan with costs spread across the users over the period of the loan.
+Until now, our summer water restrictions have helped us stay within our resource consent limits for taking water from the Waingawa River.
+We expect that future consents will reduce the amount of water that we can take from the river during times of low flow.
+With this in mind, we have installed water meters on urban properties and plan to construct larger untreated water storage dams.

 Rural Drinking Water Supplies